zhendrikse/tdd/tdd-katas/game-of-life/game-of-life-java/instructions.md

    as output to represent a game board, so we need a mapping from `List<Cell>` &rarr; `List<String>`.

-4. As a consequence, it would also be convenient to have a method that initializes a game board by using the same list of strings, `initGame(List<String>)`.
+3. As a consequence, it would also be convenient to have a method that initializes a game board by using the same list of strings, `initGame(List<String>)`.

+4. Finally, we can test your next iteration logic!

 ### 1. Mapping a cell to a string